Illinois Not-for-Profit Security Grant Program

 Short Description

-State of Illinois Nonprofit Security Grant Program (SFY23 NSGP-IL) is to provide funding support for physical security enhancements and other security related activities to nonprofit organizations that are at high risk of attack by a terrorist organization, network, or cell.
+State of Illinois Not-for-Profit Security Grant Program (SFY25 NSGP-IL) is to provide funding support for physical security enhancements and other security related activities to nonprofit organizations that are exempt from federal income taxation under Section 501(c)(3) of the federal Internal Revenue Code that are at high risk of a threat, attack, or acts of terrorism are eligible for this grant.
+The Agency shall not award grants to those entities whose primary purpose is to provide medical or mental health services.
+[20 ILCS 3305/17.8]

 Federal Authorization